 This prize has been established in memory of the late Mr. Justice Morden who for many years as a practicing lawyer was a devoted and inspiring part-time lecturer at Osgoode Hall Law School.
 The prize is to be awarded to the student standing highest in the subject of Evidence.

 National Association of Japanese Canadians and Roger Sachio Obata C.M.
 Prize in International Human Rights Law

-The prize was established in his honor by the family and friends of Roger S. Obata and the NAJC, a national organization representing the Japanese-Canadian community that advocates on issues pertaining to human rights and civil liberties.
-It will be given annually to the student who obtains the highest standing in the course International Human Rights.
+The prize was established in his honor by the family and friends of Roger S. Obata and the National Association of Japanese Canadians, a non-profit organization that represents the Japanese Canadian community and focuses on human rights and community development.
+It is awarded annually to the student who obtains the highest standing in the course International Human Rights.
 In the event that this course is not offered an equivalent course designated by the Law School will be substituted.

 Carl Orbach, Q.C.
 Prize in Family Law

 This prize is awarded annually to the student who receives the highest academic standing in Family Law I. Carl Orbach Q.C. ’56 practiced store front law in Cabbagetown for 52 years.
 Motivated by the human stories in Family Law, Carl Orbach Q.C. found practical, meaningful solutions for many clients over the years and most notably, he successfully represented the respondents in Friedman Equity Development Inc vs Final Notice before the Supreme Court of Canada.